dataloop-ai/dtlpy-documentation/tutorials/model_management/introduction/chapter.md

 - In “online” mode (see “Model Comparison” below), Packages should include a Model Adapter to create the Dataloop API

-Come-as-is model algorithms can be found in the AI Library.
-All packages listed in the AI Library are untrained and include only the model algorithm code and default configurations.
+Model algorithms that come as-is can be found in the AI Library.
+All public packages listed in the AI Library are pretrained and include the model algorithm code and default configurations.
 Users can download the codebase of any packages pushed to the cloud.

 #### Model